CS-4820-Library-Project/LGMS/README.md

 Navigate to the Module Install page on your Drupal site by visiting /admin/modules/install.

 ### 3. Upload the Module
-Under **Upload a module or theme archive** Click on the "Choose File" link and select the downloaded lgmsmodule.zip file from your local machine.
-Click the "Continue" button to upload and install the module.

-Drupal will automatically upload the ZIP file, extract it to the appropriate directory, and proceed with the installation process.
-Once the upload is complete, you might be redirected to the modules page where you can enable the LGMS module, or it might be automatically enabled for you.
+- Go to `/admin/modules/install` in your Drupal site.
+- Click **Choose File** under **Upload a module or theme archive to install**.
+- Select the downloaded `lgmsmodule.zip` file.
+- Click **Install** to proceed.

+Drupal will handle the upload and installation.
+Afterward, you might need to enable the LGMS module from the `/admin/modules` page.

 ### 4. Verify Installation